josephhutch/joehutch/content/post/line-following-robot.md

 draft: false
 ---

-A Lego EV3 robot races down a line of black tape, smoothly navigating sharp turns, and skidding to a stop infront of a box blocking the path.
+A Lego EV3 robot races down a line of black tape, smoothly navigating sharp turns, and skidding to a stop in front of a box blocking the path.
 This was the objective of my mechatronics course's final project.
 I worked with two classmates to create sensor circuits, implement PID control, and build a robot with a picture of that racing robot in mind.

 ## PID Based Line Following